PrestaShop/prestashop.github.io/news/_posts/2019-10-10-about-overriding-system.md

 More importantly, since this service container is available in the modules, you can reuse the core services or even... "override" them with your own!

-### So, the override system is back but using another form?
+### So, the overrides system is back... but in another way?

 Not... exactly, because as core team members we need to decide which service/class can be overriden or not: this means finally working on the right extension points.